electric-eloquence/fepper/README.md

 Fepper can very easily work with a CMS backend such as Drupal or WordPress, while not requiring Apache, MySQL, or PHP.
 Put the actual backend codebase or even just a symbolic link to the codebase into the `backend` directory.
-Then, enter the relative paths to the appropriate backend directories into `pref.yml`.
+Then, enter the relative paths to the appropriate backend directories in `pref.yml`.
 (Do not include "backend" or a leading slash.)
 You will then be able to run `fp syncback` or `fp frontend-copy` to export your frontend data into your backend web application.